department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/forms-status-on-My-VA/FE-documentation-MVP.md

 - The Card component in [VADS](https://design.va.gov/components/card#variations) is used, with the default white background variation.
 - The Tag component in [VADS](https://design.va.gov/components/tag) is also used.
-- Link style: the "Continue your application" link should use the [active link style](https://design.va.gov/storybook/?path=/docs/components-va-link--default#active) in VADS.
+- Link component style: the "Continue your application" link should use the [Link component active link style](https://design.va.gov/storybook/?path=/docs/components-va-link--default#active) in VADS.
 - Typography: 'h3', 'vads-font-size-base'

 #### **Content**